Jason Dubois

-Jason Bradford Dubois (born March 26, 1979) is a former Major League Baseball outfielder who played for the Chicago Cubs and the Cleveland Indians.
+Jason Bradford Dubois (born March 26, 1979) is an American former Major League Baseball outfielder who played for the Chicago Cubs and the Cleveland Indians.

 Dubois attended Virginia Commonwealth University, and in 1999 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 He was selected by the Chicago Cubs in the 14th round of the 2000 Major League Baseball Draft.

 Dubois was drafted by the Toronto Blue Jays in the 2002 Rule 5 Draft, but was returned during spring training 2003.
 He made his major league debut on May 19, 2004, with the Chicago Cubs.
 He has played left field, right field, and first base in the majors.
 On July 18, 2005, he was traded to the Cleveland Indians for fellow outfielder Jody Gerut.
 On January 2, 2007, Dubois signed a minor league contract with the Baltimore Orioles and spent the entire year with their Triple-A affiliate, the Norfolk Tides, becoming a free agent at the end of the season.
 On November 27, 2007, he signed a minor league contract with the Washington Nationals, playing for their Triple-A affiliate, the Columbus Clippers, before being released on May 18, 2008.